-It is also extremely flexible, eschewing standard lists of professions, skills, powers and monsters in favour of a freeform, collaborative approach.
+The system is extremely flexible, eschewing standard lists of professions, skills, powers and creatures in favour of a freeform, collaborative approach.

 The intention is to provide a streamlined system that is quick, easy and intuitive to use.
 This allows a game to flow naturally with minimal interruptions for the referencing of rules.